-- Display Formats (contains submenus for sensor readings, sensor clamping and temperature) - Sensor readings (for toxic gases select PPM (XX) or tenths-of-a-PPM (X.X) for sensors with this capability (such as H2S). for NDIR-CH4 choose between LEL and
+- Display Formats (contains submenus for sensor readings, sensor clamping and temperature) - Sensor readings (for toxic gases select PPM (XX) or tenths-of-a-PPM (X.X) for sensors with this capability (such as H2S).
+For NDIR-CH4 choose between LEL and CH4 (the CH4 reading will display in

-CH4 (the CH4 reading will display in PPM from 1 - 10,000 PPM and then automatically switch over to %/Vol.)) Sensors that cannot be adjusted will show "Fixed".
+%/Vol.)).
+Sensors that cannot be adjusted will show "Fixed".